-Work hours are flexible and jobs can be accessed through SpeechPad’s job board or through Amazon’s Mechanical Turk.
+Working hours are flexible and jobs can be accessed through SpeechPad’s job board or Amazon’s Mechanical Turk.
 They have some exclusive rush jobs which are available by invitation only where transcribers can earn more.

-For these jobs, a 96% rating is required coupled with a minimum of 500 audio hours transcribed.
+A 96% rating is required for these jobs coupled with a minimum of 500 audio hours transcribed.

 SpeechPad hires worldwide.

 Triple-A Transcription is an Australian-based transcription company that does require experience.
 If you’re up to the task, apply with Triple-A Transcription.

 If they decide you’re a good candidate for their team, they’ll send a small test file for you to complete.

 An accuracy of more than 90% is required before they bring you on board.
 That’s after a short interview.
 Quite rigorous.